zen2arc/RoBuilded/README.md

 ``$ npm run build``

 You can then zip the contents of the build folder and rename it to .xpi for a Mozilla Firefox extension.
 To install extensions not signed by Mozilla to Firefox, install Firefox Developer Edition.
-You can then goto about:addons and click "Install Add-on from file"
+Then, goto about:config and change ``xpinstall.signatures.required`` to ``false``.
+Then, goto about:addons and click "Install Add-on from file"

 ## License
 This project is licensed under the MIT License.
 View LICENSE for the full text.